Ner0theHer0/File_Encryptor/README.md

 Absolute paths can be used if run with root privileges.
 If no path is specified (as below) the file will be created in the local folder.

-E.g. FileEncryptor.java E infile.txt crypt.bin Str0ngPassPhrase433$
+E.g. Java FileEncryptor.java E infile.txt crypt.bin Str0ngPassPhrase433$

 ## Decrypt mode

 Assuming you have generated an ecrypted file, run the program in mode D for decrypt with the path for the encrypted file, the name for an output file and the passphrase used for encryption.

-E.g. FileEncryptor.java D crypt.bin outfile.txt Str0ngPassPhrase433$
+E.g. Java FileEncryptor.java D crypt.bin outfile.txt Str0ngPassPhrase433$